shortlurker/zmk-dongle-screen/docs/nice_nano_wire_guide.md

 Follow README installation and replace `seeeduino_xiao_ble` with `nice_nano_v2` for step 3 in your `build.yaml`.

-[3D print rear cap](/docs/3d_files/) modified and tested with SuperMini nRF52840. nice!nano fit untested, might be tight.
+[3D print rear cap](/docs/3d_files/) modified and tested with SuperMini nRF52840.
 - Two versions, with and without reset button.
 - 6x6x6mm tactile button used for reset.
 - No supports needed.

+nice!nano fit untested, might be tight.
+Would like feedback.